lujohn/Expedition/README.md

 ![Screenshot of Expedition](https://github.com/lujohn/Expedition/blob/master/screenshot-expedition.png)

+# Rationale
+I developed this game for a few reasons:
+1) To practice using Angular.js its various constructs such as directives, controllers, and services.
+I avoided frameworks such as d3.js, sprite.js..etc. to gain exposure to Canvas and JavaScript in general.

+2) At the time I began development, I could not find a fully functioning version of the game online.
+Expedition was created so that I could play Catan with friends and family.

 ## Getting Started
-A live version of this game can be found at https://d3ibawmwga8ymy.cloudfront.net/
+A live version of this game can be found at http://tinyurl.com/kk8hk3n

-## Missing Functionality (coming soon)
+## Missing Functionality
 Game is still missing support for the following:
 - longest road / largest army cards
-- Game only supports 2 players (random game) at the moment.

-## Other
+## Other Developmental Details
-- Will implement starting menu to select number of players and input player names.
+- UI/UX needs to be revamped